 What actually happens?

 Sleep apnea is a commonly occurring condition in obese males or those who consume too much alcohol.
 Females post mensuration can also have sleep apnea.
 At the time of sleeping when tongue and throat muscles relax the soft tissue blocks the airway as the result of which sound is produced.

-The disease can have serious life-shortening implications and can lead to high blood pressure, strokes, heart diseases, depression and diabetes.
-When breathing stops for longer periods during sleep you are at a high risk of cardiac arrest.
+The disease can have serious life-shortening implications and can lead to high blood pressure, strokes, heart diseases, depression, and diabetes.
+When breathing stops for longer periods during sleep you are at high risk of cardiac arrest.

 - Do you remain tired and fatigued or drained out all through the day?